-ILAC P9:06/2014 give further guidance as to the specification of the minimum amount of proficiency testing required.
-Regional guidance documents, e.g. EA-3/04, gives further guidance on the issue.
+ILAC P9:06/2014 specifies the ILAC policy concerning the minimum amount of proficiency testing activities required.
+Regional documents may provide further guidance on the issue.

 B3.4 Summary of analysis and possible remedial actions

 In the table below a comparison is given between the requirements on methodology in ISO/IEC 17020 and in ISO/IEC 17025.